colinc-zylotech/zylo-calculator/README.md

 There are also git hooks to help developers remember to run the tests pre-commit

+The app also uses docker and docker-compose for containerized deployment

 ### To Install Dependencies
 ##### (You Should Do This Before Anything Else)
 `make install`